spassvogel/gilles-game/docs/thoughts.md

 - [x] Show structure labels on the Town
 - [ ] Show level + emblem for structure label

-### 2021-10-28 Bugfixes
+### 2021-12-04 Perks and effects
+effects array in adventurers
+emitter / listener for certain types of events (walk, attack, etc) process events, send out redux actions
-- [ ] Cant take item from equipment guy and drop on inventory
+- [ ] Use middleware?